mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ## Conclusion

-Information from an xml file can be scraped for data by Python through the xml.eTree.ElementTree module.
+Information from an xml file can be extracted for data by Python through the xml.eTree.ElementTree module.
 This can be converted to a csv file which can be converted to an sql database (or to a pandas dataframe, which is not shown here, but was explored in another unit of the course).
 SQL databases can be converted to a pandas dataframe.

 Cleaning of data takes a while.
 Knowledge of the nature of data also is very important so the best decisions on what to do with it can be done.